BDB-Studios/PixelMappingDj/README.md

 [![contact](linkme.gif)](http://trackmeifyoucan.com/index_v3.html "email")

 You can also post feature request here on Github but I can not guarantee if and when it will be implemented.
-On the other hand all **suggestions from community are welcomed** and appreciated.
+On the other hand all **contributions from community are welcomed - do not hesitate to contact me**.

 ## HOW TO INSTALL
 Simply download folder for your OS from [**Builds**](https://github.com/trackme518/PixelMappingDj/tree/master/BUILDS "builds"):